educational-psychologist.org.uk

 3. Spotting and removing obvious distractions.

-by providing a commentary on what is happening e.g." You need
+providing a commentary on what is happening e.g." You need to wait until

 5. Providing instant reward or feedback on completion of a task.